 Patrick joined the American Solidarity Party in 2016, looking for a pro-life movement with a deep-rooted conception of the common good.
 He has been involved in the New Jersey chapter of the ASP since that time, including Monica Sohler’s 2017 campaign for State Assembly.
 He takes a special interest in foreign policy, seeking to promote a more responsible, realistic, and restrained approach to America’s global role.

-I have been involved in political activism since my college years, when I discovered the Catholic peace and justice movement and the Catholic Worker movement.
-As the president of the Penn State chapter of Pax Christi I organized demonstrations against the death penalty and war, and ran educational campaigns to introduce fellow students to Catholic social teaching.
-I joined the American Solidarity Party in 2016, overjoyed to find a real political party fully compatible with Catholic social teaching that is pro-life for the whole life.
-I was elected chair of the Pennsylvania chapter of the party in October 2107 and joined the national committee in June 2018.
+He have been involved in political activism since his college years, when he discovered the Catholic peace and justice movement and the Catholic Worker movement.
+As the president of the Penn State chapter of Pax Christi, he organized demonstrations against the death penalty and war, and ran educational campaigns to introduce fellow students to Catholic social teaching.
+He joined the American Solidarity Party in 2016, overjoyed to find a real political party fully compatible with Catholic social teaching that is pro-life for the whole life.
+He was elected chair of the Pennsylvania chapter of the party in October 2107 and joined the national committee in June 2018.

 Tai-Chi Kuo (郭太極)